 During a Will dispute, each person or party is responsible for paying their own costs.
 At the beginning of the Contentious Probate case, both the Estate Administrator and the person contesting the Will pay the upfront cost of their legal fees.
 At the end of the case, the Court may decide that one of the parties are liable for reimbursement.

 A complex Contentious Probate case that includes dealing with a large Estate and/or multiple beneficiaries can take a long time to contest, so you should be prepared for what could be a long case.

 However, our Contentious Probate Solicitors can provide the support and guidance you need.
-Contact us for free initial legal advice and ask if we can deal with you case on a No Win, No Fee basis.
+Contact us for a free initial case assessment and ask if we can deal with you case on a No Win, No Fee basis.

 Why Contest a Will?